MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/home-site.md

 4. Important: Make sure the site adheres to the [guidelines for healthy portals](https://Aka.ms/portalhealth).
 5. Optional (recommended): When you're ready to launch, [replace your root site with the new site](modern-root-site.md#replace-your-root-site).
 6. Make the site a home site by following the steps in the next section.
-7. Make sure to [customize the Office 365 theme for your organization](/office365/admin/setup/customize-your-organization-theme), adding your logo and linking it to the home site.
+7. Make sure to [customize the Microsoft 365 theme for your organization](/microsoft365/admin/setup/customize-your-organization-theme), adding your logo and linking it to the home site.

 ## Set a site as your home site